North Korea pushes traditional medicine to fight COVID-19

 “North Korea calls Koryo medicine ‘juche (self-reliant) medicine,’ treats it importantly and views it as one of its political symbols,” said Kim Dongsu, a professor at the College of Korean Medicine at South Korea’s Dongshin University.
 “North Korea doesn’t have many academic and cultural achievements to advertise so it’ll likely actively propagate Koryo medicine.”

-North Korea officially incorporated Koryo medicine — named after an ancient Korean kingdom — in its public healthcare system in the 1950s.
+North Korea officially incorporated Koryo medicine — named after an ancient Korean kingdom — in its public health care system in the 1950s.
 Its importance has sharply grown since the mid-1990s, when North Korea began suffering a big shortage of modern medicine during a crippling famine and economic turmoil that killed hundreds of thousands of people.

 Koryo medicine refers to herbal concoctions that sometimes include animal parts, acupuncture, cupping, moxibustion and meridian massages.
 Such ancient remedies are used in many Asian and Western nations, too.
 But while in those countries traditional and modern medicines operate independently, North Korea has combined them.

 Medical students are required to study both modern and traditional medicine at school, regardless of what they major in.
 So once they become professional doctors, they can practice both.
 Each hospital in North Korea has a department of Koryo medicine.
-There are also Koryo medicine-only hospitals.
+There are also Koryo-medicine-only hospitals.

 Kim Jieun, a defector who is a traditional doctor in South Korea, said she majored in Koryo medicine at school in the North but eventually worked as a pediatrician and internal medicine doctor.
 She said that South Koreans generally use traditional medicine to maintain or improve their health, but North Koreans use it to treat diverse diseases.